ecphp/php-config/README.md

 ## Usage

-Create a new Symfony configuration file as such:
+Create a new Symfony configuration file in `config/packages/php-config-bundle.yaml` as such:

 ```yaml
 php_config: